-- (1) Am I eligible to receive a WFTC refund?
-To be eligible for a refund under the working families tax credit (WFTC), you must be an "eligible low-income person."
+(1) Am I eligible to receive a WFTC refund?
+To be eligible for a refund under the WFTC, you must be an "eligible low-income person."
 An "eligible low-income person" is an "individual" who meets all of the requirements in (a) through (e) of this subsection.
-An "individual" means any natural person who files a federal income tax return under the single, head of household, qualifying widow/widower, and married filing separately (only if they meet the "unmarried" requirements per answer 1A of this rule) filing statuses.
-The term "individual" also means to an individual natural person and that individual's spouse if they file a federal joint income tax return with the married filing status.
-Accordingly, if you file a federal income tax return with your spouse under the married filing jointly filing status, you and your spouse are each considered to be a single "individual" for the purposes of WFTC eligibility with the exception of determining residency. - (a) Valid SSN or ITIN: You (and your spouse if you are filing married filing jointly on your federal income tax return) must have a valid Social Security number (SSN) or individual taxpayer identification number (ITIN); - (b) Properly file a federal income tax return: You (and your spouse if you are filing married filing jointly) must properly file a federal income tax return for the tax year for which the refund is being claimed; - (c) EITC eligible: You must generally be eligible for the federal Earned Income Tax Credit (EITC), including meeting the federal income thresholds; however, the one exception is that you, your spouse (if you are filing married filing jointly on your federal income tax return), and/or your qualifying children may have a valid ITIN instead of a SSN, which is not permitted under federal EITC eligibility requirements;
+An "individual" means any natural person who files a federal income tax return under the single, head of household, qualifying widow/widower, or married filing separately (but only if they meet the "unmarried" requirements per answer 1A of this rule) filing statuses.
+The term "individual" al-so means an individual natural person and that individual's spouse if they file a federal joint income tax return with the married filing jointly status.
+Accordingly, if you file a federal income tax return with your spouse under the married filing jointly filing status, you and your spouse are each considered to be a single "individual" for the purposes of WFTC eligibility with the exception of determining residency.

+(a) Valid SSN or ITIN: You (and your spouse if you are filing married filing jointly on your federal income tax return) must have a valid Social Security number (SSN) or individual taxpayer identification number (ITIN);

+(b) Properly file a federal income tax return: You (and your spouse if you are filing married filing jointly) must properly file a federal income tax return for the tax year for which the refund is being claimed;

+(c) EITC eligible: You must generally be eligible for the federal Earned Income Tax Credit (EITC), including meeting the federal income thresholds; however, the one exception is that you, your spouse (if you are filing married filing jointly on your federal income tax return), and/or your qualifying children may have a valid ITIN instead of a SSN, which is not permitted under federal EITC eligibility requirements;

-- (d) Residency: You (or your spouse, if you are filing married filing jointly on your federal income tax return) must be a resident of Washington at least 183 days during the tax year for which the refund is being claimed; and - (e) Sales or use tax paid: You (and/or your spouse if you are filing married filing jointly on your federal income tax return) paid Washington sales or use tax on taxable purchases you made during the period for which the refund is being claimed.
+(d) Residency: The primary applicant on the WFTC application (which may be either you or your spouse, if you are filing married filing jointly on your federal income tax return) must be a resident of Washington for at least 183 days during the tax year for which the refund is being claimed; and separated, and I file a separate federal income tax return.

-Question 1A: What if I am still married to my spouse, but we are separated, and I file a separate federal income tax return.
 Am I still eligible for the WFTC?

+(e) Sales or use tax paid: You (and/or your spouse if you are filing married filing jointly on your federal income tax return) paid Washington sales or use tax on taxable purchases you made during the tax year for which the refund is being claimed.
+Question 1A: What if I am still married to my spouse, but we are